github/docs/content/copilot/building-copilot-extensions/about-building-copilot-extensions.md

     * Offer their service to a broader audience
     * Integrate their tool into the developer workflow on {% data variables.product.company_short %} and the IDE
     * Leverage the {% data variables.product.company_short %} ecosystem to raise awareness for their product

+### About skillsets and agents

+{% data reusables.copilot.copilot-extensions.differences-between-agents-and-skillsets-1 %}
+For more information about skillsets, see "[AUTOTITLE](/copilot/building-copilot-extensions/building-a-copilot-skillset-for-your-copilot-extension/about-copilot-skillsets)."
+{% data reusables.copilot.copilot-extensions.differences-between-agents-and-skillsets-2 %}

 ### Resources for building {% data variables.product.prodname_copilot_extensions %}